 “The visual management of code changes was a blessing due to the complex nature of our team’s workload,” reports Johnsson.

-Helix in Action
+Version Control in Action

 There are 35 developers using Helix at Tarsier Studios.